The Dear Hunter

 The Dear Hunter is an American progressive rock band originating in Providence, Rhode Island.
-It began as a side project of Casey Crescenzo when he was a member of the Receiving End of Sirens, before becoming his main band in 2006.
+It began as a side project of Casey Crescenzo when he was a member of The Receiving End of Sirens, before becoming his main band in 2006.
 The band's sound features a wide variety of instruments and styles.

 Most of the band's albums, starting with their 2006 debut album Act I: The Lake South, the River North, are concept albums and a part of a common storyline, planned to conclude with a sixth installment.
 The most recent addition is 2016's Act V: Hymns with the Devil in Confessional.
-Additionally, they have released albums unrelated to the Acts; The Color Spectrum in 2011, Migrant in 2013, the EP All Is as All Should Be in 2017, and the most recent release being the album Antimai in 2022.
+Additionally, they have released albums unrelated to the Acts; The Color Spectrum in 2011, Migrant in 2013, the EP All Is as All Should Be in 2017, Antimai in 2022, Migrant Returned in 2023, and the most recent release being the EP North American EP in 2025.

 History

 Origins

 The band began as a side project of Casey Crescenzo when he was a full-time member of the Receiving End of Sirens.
 The Dear Hunter was originally intended as a vehicle for music Crescenzo had written that did not fit with the sound of the Receiving End of Sirens.
 Crescenzo affirmed that:

-In the winter of 2005 Casey recorded the Dear Ms. Leading demos.
-He created 10 copies on burned CDs that were circulated amongst his friends and posted online for download.
+In the winter of 2005 Crescenzo recorded the Dear Ms. Leading demos.
+He created 10 copies on burned CDs that were circulated among his friends and posted online for download.
 While elements and characters featured on the demos would reappear on the subsequent Acts, Crescenzo has confirmed that there was a transformation in how he represented these themes and persons; while the story had its origins in his personal life, the Acts removed most autobiographical elements in favor of fiction: